nbhusare/jekyll-cayman-theme/_posts/2017-07-19-parsing-and-validating-input-string.markdown

 In your Xtext project, it is common to come across situations where you have an input string and you need to - Parse, Validate and load it into a Resource set.
 If you have used EMF before, using the ResourceSet you would quickly create a Resource passing the URI and then load the input string into the resource.
 It will also give you the errors that are typically produced as the resource is loaded.

-As the requirement is quit common, you might end up using the EMF API in multiple places and very quickly there is the same code repeated in multiple locations.
-Obviously this is bad and just adds to the maintanence headache.
+As the requirement is quit common, you migth end up duplicating the code in multiple locations in your codebase.
+Obviously this is bad and adds to the maintanence headache.
 A utility can come handy in such situations.

 ```
 class MyDslParser {